UprankFinn/unestia-player-sevice/README.md

-# unestia-player-sevice
+# PlayerService

-PlayerService, to manage PlayerConnections, Stats, Ranks, ...
-(Profiles) This was a Multiproxy controlsystem for the unestia.net Server
+PlayerService, to manage PlayerConnections, Stats, Ranks, GameProfiles This was a Multiproxy controlsystem for the unestia.net Server